 Date:

 Name of Student:

 School:

 To Parent/Guardian:

-he/she has been the vie review of the report, the dating violence has been made on behalf of your child allegim of teen dating violence.
-In order to facilitate a prompt a Hartland Public Schools may wish to disclose the fact that I in connection with its review. and thorough
+he/she has been the vict review of the report, the ing violence has been made on behalf of your child alle of teen dating violence.
+In order to facilitate a prompt a rtland Public Schools may wish to disclose the fact tha connection with its review. and thorough

 (Please check one):

-y give permission for the Hartland Public Schools to disclo my child has been filed as part of its review of that compla
+ve permission for the Hartland Public Schools to discle child has been filed as part of its review of that compla

-I do Note that a complaint conce T give permission for the Hartland Public Schools to discloning my child has been filed as part of its review of that con ose the fact nplaint.
+ive permission for the Hartland Public Schools to discle g my child has been filed as part of its review of that co

 Signature of Parent/Guardian Date

 Name (Please print)